fmhy/edit/posts/Retro-Rewind.md

 # Things to Note

+* WheelWizard can be slow, especially if you're installing RR for the first time, so it may be worth doing [manually](https://youtu.be/ZiQ7WAOlJOk) instead to speed up the process.

 * You need to turn on things like inside drift, fast menus, and finishing times in the Retro Rewind settings.

+* Retro Rewind uses a modified version of WiiLink, meaning it does NOT require a NAND to play online with Dolphin.

+* If using your mouse as a wiimote isn't working well, try switching to "above tv" in Wii settings.

+* To use a real gamecube controller on PC you'll need an [adapter](https://dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/).

 * Open-Host can be enabled by pressing start or + on the Retro WFC friend menu.
 This will allow anyone to join your games via friend code, even if you don't have them added yourself.

-* Retro Rewind uses a modified version of WiiLink, meaning it does NOT require a NAND to play online with Dolphin.

 * If you don't know anything about Mario Kart Wii, or why it has a cult following 16 years after its release, I'd suggest checking out [TWD98](https://www.youtube.com/@TWD98).
 Troy plays a lot, so its a good way to learn about the game and improve.